 Summary

 The last three years have reached record global temperatures.
-Changes to the climate are not typically visible in daily data because the shifts are too gradual.
 Warming is accelerating so fast that even through the noise of daily temperature data, it’s clear how abnormal the past few years have been.
 We are in uncharted territory.

 This visualization keeps close tabs on daily global air surface temperatures.
 It is automatically updated daily.